Written For ParentCircle Website new design update

-Parents are supposed to protect their child from abuse.
+Parents are supposed to protect their children from abuse.
 But, what happens when parents turn abusers?
 Read on to know what parental abuse can do to a child.

 This article explores the various forms of abuse that children are subjected to, often unknowingly, by parents or caregivers.
 Furthermore, it suggests measures to safeguard children against any form of abuse or maltreatment.

-The World Health Organization recognises all the below-listed forms of abuse as child maltreatment, resulting in life-long effects and consequences, not only at the individual level, but also at the global (macro) level.
+The World Health Organization recognizes all the below-listed forms of abuse as child maltreatment, resulting in life-long effects and consequences, not only at the individual level but also at the global (macro) level.

-Apathy and neglect: One of the least recognised forms of child abuse is neglect.
+Apathy and neglect: One of the least recognized forms of child abuse is neglect.
 Often, neglect is obvious but ignored.
-Neglect manifests in the form of malnutrition, poor health, lack of grooming and self-care, improper personal hygiene and absence of social skills.
+Neglect manifests in the form of malnutrition, poor health, lack of grooming and self-care, improper personal hygiene, and absence of social skills.

 Beating and corporal punishment: When a parent hits a child, it is no big deal.
-It is, in fact, portrayed as something noble.
-The concept of ‘discipline’ is so grossly misunderstood that many parents hardly give it a second thought before slapping, pinching or even hitting a child with a cane or belt.
-They rationalise such behaviour by saying that they are doing this for the benefit of the child, keeping his or her best interests in mind.
+It is in fact portrayed as something noble.
+The concept of discipline is so grossly misunderstood that many parents hardly give it a second thought before slapping, pinching, or even hitting a child with a cane or belt.
+They rationalize such behavior by saying that they are doing this for the benefit of the child, keeping his or her best interests in mind.

-What parents do not realise is that physical punishment tend to escalate in intensity and frequency over time, sometimes to the extent of causing irreversible physical damage or even death.
-Many physically abused children grow up to be aggressive, violent and abusive adults; thus, the legacy of abuse continues.
+What parents do not realize is that physical punishment tends to escalate in intensity and frequency over time, sometimes to the extent of causing irreversible physical damage or even death.
+Many physically abused children grow up to be aggressive, violent, and abusive adults; thus the legacy of abuse continues.